-- Pumpkin seeds are natural antidepressant.
-They contain tryptophan – promotes the production of serotonin.
+- Pumpkin seeds are natural antidepressants.
+They contain tryptophan which promotes the production of serotonin.

-- Blueberry juice decreases fat cells formation and supplies our body with loads of vitamin C. This pick-me-up juice boosts your energy levels and helps to get rid of feeling of low motivation.
+- Blueberry juice decreases fat cell formation and supplies our body with loads of vitamin C. This pick-me-up juice boosts your energy levels and helps to get rid of the feeling of low motivation.

-- Dark chocolate – not snickers or any other candy bar, but a few ounces of high quality dark chocolate gives you the boost in mood and concentration, improves blood flow.
+- Dark chocolate – not snickers or any other candy bar, but a few ounces of high quality dark chocolate gives you a boost in mood and concentration and improves blood flow.

-This is much healthier coping mechanism than junk food.
+This is a much healthier coping mechanism than junk food.

 If we don’t learn from the history, we are doomed to repeat it.
 Recognize the signs of being repetitively dismissed.
 At some point, sooner better than later, ask yourself, “Has this happened before and what was the result?”

 Often experience teaches us to recognize total BS.
 However, often we don’t read the signals or don’t know how to handle being blown off.

 - If they are interested, they’ll immediately reschedule the cancelled date.